-Explanation of the experimental results examined in decision affect theory requires both reference-value framing and emotional-context framing.
-The hedonic impact of counterfactual comparisons can be produced by setting the reference point of the valuation deviation for an obtained outcome to the value of the unobtained counterfactual result, which is exactly reference-value framing.
 Then winning \$20 when the counterfactual comparison is a \$100 win would be construed as a loss, whereas a counterfactual comparison to winning only \$1 would reframe the \$20 win as a gain.
 In addition, the degree to which the obtained outcome was unexpected can have the effect of emotional-context framing.
-We formally model this in ANDREA by having emotional context influence neural behavior through the arousal input $A_1$ (see equation [4]) in a manner that takes into account the perceived probability of the obtained outcome X actually occurring:
+We formally model this in ANDREA by having emotional-context influence neural behavior through the arousal input A_1 (see Eq.
+(4)) in a manner that takes into account the perceived probability of the obtained outcome X actually occurring:

-$$A{I}(t) = A{0}(t) + \lambda \cdot (1 - P[\text{outcome } X]).$$ [6]
+$$A_1(t) = A_0(t) + \lambda \cdot (1 - P[\text{outcome } X]).$$ (6)

-In this enriched conception of emotional arousal, $A_0$ fills the previous role of $A_1$ as a base arousal level determined by external factors and provided as an input to the model. $A_1$ emotional arousal is now explicitly increased in inverse proportion to the expected probability of obtaining the outcome under consideration.
+In this enriched conception of emotional arousal, A_0 fills the previous role of A_1 as a base arousal level determined by external factors and provided as an input to the model.
+A_1 emotional arousal is now explicitly increased in inverse proportion to the expected probability of obtaining the outcome under consideration.
 Surprising, low-probability outcomes produce higher arousal than unsurprising outcomes, where 1 - P[X] is closer to 0.
-The constant multiplier $\lambda$ may be related to the relative affect-richness of the outcome in question, as this variable seems strongly related to the degree to which uncertainty affects valuations (Rottenstreich & Hsee, 2001).
+The constant multiplier λ may be related to the relative affect-richness of the outcome in question, as this variable seems strongly related to the degree to which uncertainty affects valuations (Rottenstreich & Hsee, 2001).

-This direct manipulation of base emotional arousal is a formalization of emotionalcontext framing, in this case a context related to outcome uncertainty.
-It and reference-value framing, implemented in ANDREA by the mechanisms described earlier, together produce the canonical finding of decision affect theory that objectively worse outcomes can sometimes feel better than more advantageous alternatives (Fig. 9).
-The mechanisms described above and illustrated in Figure 9 allow us to map the standard mathematical model of decision affect theory (equation [5]) onto specific neural structures and computations.
-The calculation of subjective utilities and their subsequent comparison, as embodied in the $d(u_0 - u_E)$ term in equation [5], are performed neurologically through step-functional deviation in orbitofrontal cortex exactly as we modeled for prospect theoretic subjective valuation.
+This direct manipulation of base emotional arousal is a formalization of emotional-context framing, in this case a context related to outcome uncertainty.
+It and referencevalue framing, implemented in ANDREA by the mechanisms described earlier, together produce the canonical finding of decision affect theory that objectively worse outcomes can sometimes feel better than more advantageous alternatives (Fig. 9).
+The mechanisms described above and illustrated in Fig. 9 allow us to map the standard mathematical model of decision affect theory (Eq.
+(5)) onto specific neural structures and computations.
+The calculation of subjective utilities and their subsequent comparison, as embodied in the $d(u{\rm O} - u{\rm E})$ term in Eq.
+(5), are performed neurologically through step-functional deviation in orbitofrontal cortex exactly as we modeled for prospect theoretic subjective valuation.
 The 'disappointment' effects of comparing obtained and expected outcome valuations result from prediction error computations by dopamine and serotonin networks feeding back to influence emotional arousal encoded in the amygdala, which in turn modulates orbitofrontal valuations.
-The subjective probability augmentation to our arousal representation (equation [6]) is identical to the $(1 - s_0)$ surprise term in the decision affect theory model of Mellers and colleagues.
-In combination with our multiplicative modulation of valuation by affective arousal (equation [1]), it is clear that this enhancement also has similar mathematical effects to that of for the surprise term in equation [5].
+The subjective probability augmentation to our arousal representation (Eq.
+(6)) is identical to the $(1 - s_0)$ surprise term in the decision affect theory model of Mellers and colleagues.
+In combination with our multiplicative modulation of valuation by affective arousal (Eq.
+(1)), it is clear that this enhancement also has similar mathematical effects to that of for the surprise term in Eq.
+(5).